Nireeksha027/mediconnect/README.md

-# 🏥 MediConnect – Medical Appointment System (MERN)
+# 🏥 SmartCare – Appointment Management System (MERN)

 MediConnect is a MERN stack web application designed to manage medical appointments between **Patients**, **Doctors**, and **Admin** in a simple and organized way.